ulternate/spent/README.md

 **No** information is sent to third party servers.
 Location data can be disabled if you don't wish to record the location of transactions.
 Disabling location will not stop transactions being saved.

-## Contact.

-Please create issues on this repository.